Maple syrup urine disease

-Maple syrup urine disease (MSUD) is an inherited autosomal recessive brain dysmyelinating disorders due to enzymatic deficiency of branched-chain alpha-ketoacid dehydrogenase enzyme complex leading to errors in the metabolism of the branched-chains amino acids (leucine, isoleucine and valine) with their accumulation in the urine (hence the name: Maple syrup urine related to the sweetish odour of the urine) and blood.
-Branched-chains amino acids (BCAA) are cytotoxic to the brain cells leading to vacculated myelinopathy and cytotoxic brain oedema.
+Maple syrup urine disease (MSUD) is an inherited autosomal recessive brain dysmyelinating disorders due to enzymatic deficiency of branched-chain alpha-ketoacid dehydrogenase enzyme complex leading to errors in the metabolism of the branched-chains amino acids (leucine, isoleucine and valine) with their accumulation in the urine (hence the name: Maple syrup urine related to the sweetish odor of the urine) and blood.
+Branched-chains amino acids (BCAA) are cytotoxic to the brain cells leading to vacculated myelinopathy and cytotoxic brain edema.

 - 1- Xia W, Yang W. Diffusion-weighted magnetic resonance imaging in a case of severe classic maple syrup urine disease.
 J. Pediatr.
 Endocrinol.
 Metab.
 2015; . doi:10.1515/jpem-2014-0461 - Pubmed citation